What AI Search Visibility Means for Your Functional Medicine Practice

 Functional medicine patients are early adopters.
 They research extensively.
 They ask sophisticated questions.
 And increasingly, they ask those questions to AI assistants.

-When a patient asks ChatGPT "who treats SIBO in Austin" — the AI doesn't show a list of blue links.
+When a patient asks ChatGPT "who treats SIBO in Austin," the AI doesn't show a list of blue links.
 It synthesizes an answer.
 It might say: "Dr. [Name] at [Practice] in Austin specializes in SIBO treatment using [approach]."

 Where does the AI get that information?
 From structured data on your website.
 From your schema markup.
-From your topical authority (do you have comprehensive content about SIBO?).
+From your topical authority (do you have deep content about SIBO?).
 From entity signals across LinkedIn, Google Business Profile, and medical directories.

 What you should do right now